CodingItWrong/codingitwrong.com/_posts/2017-04-03-guard-clauses.md

 I definitely wouldn't use single-line format for anything long, like complex conditionals or errors with init parameters.
 You have to be able to see the return or throw at a glance, which means it needs to be very short.

 Stylistically I'd be less likely to use a single-line guard clause in languages that require a semicolon inside the block.
 And I wouldn't use these in Ruby because it has a number of other one-line constructs that are more common.
+This is likely because the `then`/`end` keywords make it more verbose than the others.

 # Statement Modifiers